AlenaEfremova/simple_etl/README.md

 ## Possible improvement options

-* Implement testing of all methods of the ListElements class in the test_etl_cls_list_elements.py` module.
 * To work with other file types, you can inherit the Element class to add a method for processing the corresponding file type.
 Also override the process_elements() method of the ListElements class.